nan0s7/nfancurve/README.md

 # nfancurve
-Small bash script for using a custom fan curve in Linux for those with an Nvidia GPU.
+A small and lightweight bash script for using a custom fan curve in Linux for those with an Nvidia GPU.

+GOALS:
+You are probably wondering why I have chosen to write this script in Bash.
+The reason is very simple; I wanted a script with the minimum number of dependencies possible.
+I do take the assumption that your Linux installation has some version of Bash installed.
+I also assume that you have the Nvidia drivers installed on your machine.
+This is also supposed to be quite lightweight.
+The last thing I want on my computer are more bulky applications that are a jack of all trades, but a master of none.

 The current version of the script is version 4.